-"See the World" in the morning: Berlin-Brandenburg pupils of the first eight school years lead us through times and cultures of the world, supported by pupils from Flensburg and Stuttgart, by the drum group of the "Kyotanabe Steiner School" from Kyoto, Japan, by traditional and modern Australian music from the orchestra of the "Little Yarra Steiner School" near Melbourne, from traditional African sounds of the Waldorf pupils from Windhoek, Namibia, to the choir and orchestra project of all Berlin Waldorf Schools under the direction of Jeroen Moes (choir) and Yaron Traub, the longstanding principal conductor of the Valencia Orchestra.
+"See the World" in the morning: Berlin-Brandenburg pupils of the first eight school years lead us through times and cultures of the world, supported by pupils from Flensburg, Hamburg Bergstedt and Hitzacker as welll as the drum group of the "Kyotanabe Steiner School" from Kyoto, Japan, by traditional and modern Australian music from the orchestra of the "Little Yarra Steiner School" near Melbourne, from traditional African sounds of the Waldorf pupils from Windhoek, Namibia, to the choir and orchestra project of all Berlin Waldorf Schools under the direction of Jeroen Moes (choir) and Yaron Traub, the longstanding principal conductor of the Valencia Orchestra.

 "Love the World" in the afternoon: Impulses, flashlights and short contributions from teachers and friends from Europe, Kenya and the USA illuminate from different perspectives what our time really needs: pedagogically, socially and humanly.
 "Global civil society needs a pedagogy that focuses on the human being as an ever-developing being," says Henning Kullak-Ublick, board of directors and host of the festive day.
 The challenges this poses for the Waldorf Schools, but also for a future-oriented education policy along the way, will be discussed as well as the "Seven Core Demands of Waldorf Education on Education Policy".
 In addition, the trailer for the Waldorf 100 film "digital rEvolution" will be presented and Miha Pogacnik will give us the "Chaconne" by Bach on his violin.
 Janis McDavid makes the start and Christof Wiechert concludes.